Why Ignoring Firmware Over-The-Air (FOTA) Updates in Automotive ECU can be a Costly Mistake

 Once the firmware build is ready with the intended changes, a FOTA image is generated with the necessary security settings and checksum code, which helps to ensure code integrity during installation in the target device.
 This generated image is also tested locally to ensure reliability of the firmware update.

-Here, the onus is on the OEMs to integrate a control unit in the car that can serve as a client to download the update and execute in on the intended vehicle ECU.
+Here, the onus is on the OEMs to integrate a gateway unit in the car that can serve as a client to download the ECU firmware update and execute in on the intended vehicle ECU.

 Future of FOTA in Automotive